Cy Follmer: Early life

 Follmer was born on December 14, 1933, in Berlin, where his father was U.S. Vice Consul.
 He served in the United States Marine Corps during the Korean War.
 He later graduated from the University of Texas at Austin with a degree in broadcasting.

 Broadcasting

-After graduating, Follmer worked for KASE-FM in Austin, Texas.
+After graduating, Follmer worked for KASE in Austin, Texas.
 In 1961, he moved to KXYZ in Houston.
 In 1963, he began hosting the After Hours Show, a 2 to 3 am jazz program on KTOK in Oklahoma City.
 He then worked for WSVA AM, WSVA-FM, and WSVA-TV.
-In 1965, he left Harrisonburg to become sports director at WTVM-TV in Columbus, Georgia.
+In 1965, he left Harrisonburg to become sports director at WTVM in Columbus, Georgia.
 He then moved to WLEX-TV in Lexington, Kentucky, where he was the sports director and play-by-play announcer for Kentucky Wildcats men's basketball.
 In 1970, he joined WSMW-TV in Worcester, Massachusetts, as sports director and play-by-play announcer for Boston Celtics.
 He left WSMW in 1971.